bramu/help.trusender.github.io/_articles/creating-a-html-email-subscribe-form.md

 ## Step 1.
 Create a form

-To generate a form, head to *Froms* and you'll be shown Vero's point-and-click interface to create a form:
+To generate a form, head to *Forms* and you'll be shown Vero's point-and-click interface to create a form:

 ![{{ site.data.screenshots.vero.subscribe-form-properties['title'] }}]({{ site.data.screenshots.vero.subscribe-form-properties['image'] }})